Strange Hitboxes Can Make Your Game Better

 Let’s play a little game.
 Which of these following statements have you caught yourself saying when dying in an action game?

-I’m willing to bet that you’ve never said ©.
-And the reason for that is obvious: We play games to have fun, and losing isn’t fun.
+I’m willing to bet that you’ve never said C. And the reason for that is obvious: We play games to have fun, and losing isn’t fun.
 If we somehow survive by the skin of our teeth, even though we were sure we’d die that time, then we are glad.
 We laugh, say “oh crap, that was close!” and continue playing.
 We don’t start yelling about bad hit detection or complain that now we won’t have to start the level over from the beginning.
 We want to have fun, and are happy that the game seems to have turned a blind eye so that we can keep having fun.

-Just Want to Buy Me a Coffee?
+Want To Buy Me a Coffee?